onyxplayott/OnyxPlayTV/README.md

 *Don't Sell or Buy My Playlist Without My Permission.*

-*If They Sell My Playlist, I will deleted for tv playlist permanent and cannot watching it for anyone.*
+*If They Sell My Playlist, I will deleted for iptv playlist permanent and cannot watching it for anyone.*